Taoist-Labs/seedao-seed/contracts/README.md

 ```

 !!
 After the `SeedManger` contract is deployed successfully in the `scripts/2_deploy_seedminter.ts` script, the `changeMinter(address)` method of the `Seed` contract is called to modify its minter address to the address of the `SeedManger` contract !!

+> call `migrate(address[])` method to migrate SGN to SEED, up to 200 addresses can be passed at one time, if you need to migrate more addresses, you can call this method multiple times.

 > To enable the whitelist free claim feature, you need to call: